 - Chepe Regional Train – This train is specifically for commuters, although tourists can also get up.

 If you want to know more about the differences between Chepe Express train and Chepe Regional train we have written a specific post for that: Chepe Express vs Chepe Regional Train

-The trip to cross Copper Canyon runs from Chihuahua to Los Mochis, with the historic Copper Canyon railway – Ferrocarril Chihuahua al Pacfico, or El Chepe – connecting the two.
-This magnificent railway winds through breathtaking scenery from 8,000 feet to sea level, with 87 tunnels and 36 bridges, providing the ideal environment for a thrilling Copper Canyon train trip.
+The train to Copper Canyon runs from Chihuahua to Los Mochis to travel the entire route or the other way around.
+This magnificent railway winds through breathtaking scenery above 8,000 feet to sea level, with 87 tunnels and 36 bridges, providing the ideal environment for a thrilling Copper Canyon train trip.

 Copper Canyon Train Ride Itinerary starting from Chihuahua

-Copper Canyon can be travelled in either direction, from Chihuahua to Los Mochis, or vice versa.
-Creel and El Fuerte are little towns further along the railway towards the canyon from each end, are alternative starting sites.
+The tour to Copper Canyon can be travelled in either direction, from Chihuahua to Los Mochis, or vice versa.
+Creel and El Fuerte are little towns further along the railway towards the center of Copper Canyon from each end, and are alternative starting sites to do the Copper Canyon train tour.
 This article is based on the Copper Canyon tour starting in Chihuahua and ending in Los Mochis.

 Chihuahua to Creel

 Normally your tour will start one day before in Chihuahua.
 You will need to fly form a mayor airport in the US and probably will do a stop in Mexico City.
 We will not talk a lot about Chihuahua and we will concentrate on the train to Copper Canyon.